5 Tips for Mixing Pads

-Many VST companies design pads extra wide and with lots of delay and reverb that can muddy the mix.
-Pads also tend to have a broad frequency range that overlap with a number of other elements.
-In this article, we’ll look at tips for overcoming these issues and more.
+Many VST companies design pads to sound extra wide, with lots of delay and reverb that can muddy a mix.
+Pads also tend to cover a broad frequency range that can overlap with a number of other elements, making them even more potentially problematic when it comes to mixing.
+In this article, we’ll look at five tips for mixing pads to overcome these common issues and more.

 There are a number of scenarios where pads crop up in songs.
 In an ambient recording, it might be the lead (or only) instrument, complete with whooshing white noise oscillators, bleeps, and chirps that develop over time.
 In hip-hop and R&B, pads typically sit further back in the mix, supporting vocals, plucked instruments, and other melodic elements.